rkurniawati/wordle-helper/README.md

 ## Overview

 This is a full-stack React app that will help user solve [Wordle](https://www.nytimes.com/games/wordle/index.html).
-To use it, you can use a version of this app that is deployed in Heroku or you can clone this repo, then launch the backend and front-end part of the application.
+To use it, you can use an [online version of this app](http://54.89.214.194:8081) or you can clone this repo, then launch the application using the steps listed below.

 ## How to Use the Wordle Helper